kimfucious/netlify-forms-formik/README.md

 };
 ```

-This is kinda hacky, but in order to clear the form after a successful form submission (or for some other reason), I wanted access to that action, which is passed down as a prop, but not accessible outside of the Formik code structure.
+This is kinda hacky, but in order to clear the form after a successful form submission (or for some other reason), I wanted access to that action, which is passed down as a prop but not accessible outside of the Formik block scope.

 There may be a better way to do this, but I got bored thinking about it and moved on.

-At this point, nothing happens until the user fills out the form and clicks submit.
+At this point, nothing happens until the user fills out and submits the form.

 #### useRef

 Once reCaptcha is loaded, reCaptcha needs gets executed.
 The reason for running `execute()` is for the support of reCaptcha v2 invisible, which is set via the `size` attribute on the `Reaptcha` element.

+> :point_up: Only reCaptcha v2 invisible is documented here, but with a few tweaks you should be able to get other reCaptcha types (e.g. "I am not a robot") working.

 In order to execute reCaptcha, a [React Ref Hook](https://reactjs.org/docs/hooks-reference.html#useref) has been setup for the `Reaptcha` element.